greg-js/arch-wiki-md-repo/wiki/_content/Infinality.md

 #### Updating

 _fontconfig-infinality-ultimate_ is updated frequently, usually every 3-4 weeks, after a number of recently reported minor bugs has been fixed.
-As every fix is immediately committed to the GitHub repository, users who chose [fontconfig-infinality-ultimate-git](https://aur.archlinux.org/packages/fontconfig-infinality-ultimate-git/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/fontconfig-infinality-ultimate-git)]</sup> from the AUR will get them sooner, i.e. when they rebuild the package.
+As every fix is immediately committed to the GitHub repository, users who chose [fontconfig-infinality-ultimate-git](https://aur.archlinux.org/packages/fontconfig-infinality-ultimate-git/) from the AUR will get them sooner, i.e. when they rebuild the package.

 **Note:**